deepgram-starters/nextjs-live-transcription/README.md

 - Browser-side transcription
   - The connection to Deepgram is established directly from the client, and does not use a server-side component to transcribe the audio.

+## What is Deepgram?

+[Deepgram](https://deepgram.com/) is a foundational AI company providing speech-to-text and language understanding capabilities to make data readable and actionable by human or machines.

 ## Sign-up to Deepgram

 Before you start, it's essential to generate a Deepgram API key to use in this project.
-[Sign-up now for Deepgram](https://dpgr.am/signup-from-nextjs-starter).
+[Sign-up now for Deepgram and create an API key](https://console.deepgram.com/signup?jump=keys).

 ## Quickstart